nintexplatform/nwc-solution-starter/docs/install.md

-# Install the web part in your environment
+# Install the Nintex solution starter in your environment
-To install the web part in your SharePoint environment, add the app to your SharePoint App Catalogue and upload the CDN files.
+To install the Nintex Solution Starter in your SharePoint environment, add the app to your SharePoint App Catalogue and upload the CDN files.

 _Note:_ To complete the installation, you must have SharePoint Admin Centre privileges.